 For which purposes do we use your personal data?

-We collect your personal data to provide you with the required services or information.
-The following are examples of how we may use the personal data we collect:
+The following purposes are examples of how we may use the personal data we collect:

 - Provide you with services and products that you request from us or from third parties;